StyingDev/StyingDev/README.md

 - 👋 Hi, I’m @POTATOsellerDev
-- 👀 I’m interested in nothing idk what i am doin
+- 👀 I’m interested in reading manhwas
-- 🌱 I’m currently learning business accounting
+- 🌱 I’m currently learning how not to be a loser
-- 💞️ I’m looking to collaborate on a geometry dash level
+- 💞️ I’m looking to collaborate on my homework
-- 📫 How to reach me dm me Who's in paris - Stying#5995
+- 📫 How to reach me dm me Who's in paris - Drizzy Stying#1472

 <!---
 POTATOsellerDev/POTATOsellerDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.